csalnav2/h2-co-spinor-meao-lab/README.md

-A Reduced-Order Spinor-Field Framework for H₂ and CO: MEAO-Inspired Bonding, Information Flow, and Hopf-Fiber Diagnostics
 # MEAO Spinor Lab

 ## A Reduced-Order Spinor-Field Framework for H₂ and CO: MEAO-Inspired Bonding, Information Flow, and Hopf-Fiber Diagnostics